 The Bachelor of Arts degree with a major in social work requires completion of 14 credits of a foreign language (Spanish is recommended; sign language as well as other foreign languages are accepted).
 The Bachelor of Arts in Social Work degree does not require a second language.
-Both degrees require 128 hours.
-Curricula have been developed (Step-Up program arrangements) so that students completing the associate degree programs in Community Services Technology (College of Applied Science and Technology), Social Services Technology (Wayne College), and Human Services Technology (Stark State College of Technology) with social services emphasis programs can complete either the B.A. or B.A./S.W. curriculum in social work by completing the required courses.
+Both degrees require 120 hours.
+Students who complete an associate degree program with a social services emphasis can complete either the B.A. or B.A./S.W. curriculum in social work by completing the required courses.